-- The utilisation of the definition of IUU fishing contained in Article 3.1 of the IPOA-IUU and the provisions of the Agreement on Port States Measures (2009) of FAO in Title IV of the Convention (Port State Measures and the fight against IUU fishing); - 2.
-The concepts of the precautionary and ecosystem approach to fisheries defined in the Code of Conduct for Responsible Fisheries (CCRF), the Agreement on Straddling Fish Stocks and Large Migratory Fish and the Compliance Agreement; - 3.
-Article 33 of the MAC Convention on the referral mode: it allows the implementation of Article 138 of the Regulations Procedures of the International Tribunal for the Law of the Sea (ITLOS), about the referral of this institution "...on a legal question if an international agreement related to the purposes of the Convention specifically provides for the submission to the Tribunal of a request for such opinion".
+- Taking into account Articles 61 (Conservation of fisheries resources), 62 (Use of biological resources), 63 (Fish stocks found in the EEZs of several coastal States or within the EEZ and in the area adjacent to the EEZ), 64 (Large migratory species) of UNCLOS; - The utilisation of the definition of IUU fishing contained in Article 3.1 of the IPOA-IUU and the provisions of the Agreement on Port States Measures (2009) of FAO in Title IV of the Convention (Port State Measures and the fight against IUU fishing); - 3.
+The concepts of the precautionary and ecosystem approach to fisheries defined in the Code of Conduct for Responsible Fisheries (CCRF), the Agreement on Straddling Fish Stocks and Large Migratory Fish and the Compliance Agreement; - 4.
+Article 33 of the MAC Convention on the referral mode: It allows the implementation of Article 138 of the Regulations Procedures of the International Tribunal for the Law of the Sea (ITLOS), about the referral of this institution "...on a legal question if an international agreement related to the purposes of the Convention specifically provides for the submission to the Tribunal of a request for such opinion".

-Through this Convention, SRFC Member States express their willingness to implement international legal instruments on fishing.
-However, difficulties are encountered when attempting to integrate those international legal instruments into national legislation and implement them.

-More particularly, the IPOA-IUU and the Agreement on Port State Measures contain important provisions to strengthen the capacities of the coastal State in the fight against IUU fishing.
+With this Convention, SRFC Member States express their willingness to implement international legal instruments on fishing.
+However, difficulties are encountered when attempting to integrate those legal instruments into national legislation and implement them.
+It is particularly true for the IPOA-IUU and the Agreement on Port State Measures which contain important provisions to strengthen the capacities of the coastal States in the fight against IUU fishing.
 As such, these legal instruments, included in the MAC Convention, engage the SRFC Members States and prove a benefit to these fragile States whose economies are heavily penalized by IUU fishing.

-PURPOSE OF THE WRITTEN STATEMENT
+PURPOSE OF THE WRITTEN STATEMENT VERSION 2

-This Statement is prepared at the request of the Tribunal.
-It aims to present the facts justifying the request for the advisory opinion decided by the 14th Special Session of the Conference of Ministers of the SRFC (Dakar, Senegal, March 28, 2013) and for the college of 21 Judges of ITLOS to better understand the overall situation of the SRFC.
+This Statement is prepared at the request of the International Tribunal for the Law of the Sea (ITLOS).
+It aims to present the facts justifying the request for the advisory opinion decided by the 14th Extraordinary Session of the SRFC Conference of Ministers (Dakar, Senegal, March 28, 2013) and for the college of 21 Judges of ITLOS to better understand the overall situation of the SRFC.
+It takes into account the arguments developed in the Written Statements by the UNCLOS States Parties and other international and regional institutions and presented to the ITLOS as part of the request for an advisory opinion submitted by the SRFC.

-It is divided into four (4) main sections:
+It is divided into four (4) main Chapters:

-Chapter I: Jurisdiction and applicable law, justification of the ITLOS referral, presentation of the questions;
+Chapter I: Jurisdiction of the referral to the ITLOS full court, jurisdiction, admissibility and applicable law, justification of the ITLOS referral, presentation of the questions;

-Chapter II: The general status of the fisheries sector in the SRFC Member States;
+Chapter II: Legal Framework and cooperation in the fight against IUU fishing in the SRFC

+Member States;